 If you purchased your smartphone second-hand or refurbished, you do not fall within the scope of the proposed class.

-Similar class actions are being brought against Qualcomm in, for example, the United States and Canada.
+Similar class actions are being brought against Qualcomm in, for example, the United States, Canada and Israel.

 We are also aware of a number of competition authorities worldwide having investigated and, in some instances, fined Qualcomm for anticompetitive behaviour including authorities in South Korea (which has recently been upheld by the Supreme Court of Korea) and Taiwan.